 In 1957, a group of influential individuals within the State of Arkansas—in concert with most of the State’s utilities—formed First Arkansas Development Finance Corporation (FADFC).
-Chartered under Arkansas State law for the purpose of providing a mechanism for financing the transformation of Arkansas from an agricultural economy into an industrial economy, FADFC was given the mandate to “engage in any activity which benefits the people of Arkansas.”
-Today, 56 years after its founding, the organization is known as Arkansas Capital Corporation, Inc (ACC) and is a §501(c)(6) qualified non-profit.
+Chartered under Arkansas State law for the purpose of providing a mechanism for financing the transformation of Arkansas from an agricultural into an industrial economy, FADFC was given the mandate to “engage in any activity which benefits the people of Arkansas.”
+Today, the organization is known as Arkansas Capital Corporation (ACC) and is a §501(c)(6) qualified non-profit.

 Arkansas Capital Corporation’s diverse operations have catalyzed numerous economic successes, and the companies that it financed through the years are responsible for creating thousands of jobs for hard-working Arkansans.
 To-date, Arkansas Capital Corporation has made or facilitated over $1.3 billion in loans.
 In addition, Arkansas Capital Corporation’s wholly-owned subsidiary, Heartland Renaissance Fund, has on four separate occasions been selected by the U.S. Department of the Treasury to receive nearly $200 million in New Markets Tax Credit allocations.